Multiple charge transfer driven complex reaction dynamics: covalent bonding meets van der Waals interactions: Abstract

-Ultrafast charge transfer (CT), which redistributes electronic charge within or between molecular units, is one of the fundamental processes that underlie the emergence of function in natural and engineered systems \cite{RevModPhys.65.599, doi:10.1126/science.1253607, PhysRevLett.113.073001, article_Boll, articleZhangNChe, article_Gopakumar, articleCTTS}.
-Charge and energy transport span length scales from small dimers, simple and complex molecules in the gas or liquid phase to photoactive materials and proteins \cite{10.1063/1.4996505, D2CS00006G, article_OSC, annurevETProt, article_OSC2021, KAUFMAN2024116546}.
-Tracing complex reactions induced by CTs is usually inaccessible via bulk ensemble measurements and the details of such vital processes remain poorly understood.
-Direct observation of (multiple) CTs at the single-molecule level is therefore essential, as it can offer unique insights into the process' transient stages and unravel the most elementary quantum dynamics of both electrons and nuclei that participate in the complex process of charge transfer\cite{doi:10.1126/science.abj3007, doi:10.1126/science.ads4369}.
+Ultrafast charge transfer (CT), which redistributes electronic charge within or between molecular units, is a fundamental process underlying functionality in a wide range of natural and engineered systems \cite{RevModPhys.65.599, doi:10.1126/science.1253607, PhysRevLett.113.073001, article_Boll, articleZhangNChe, article_Gopakumar, articleCTTS}.
+Charge and energy transport span length scales from small dimers and isolated molecules in the gas or liquid phase to photoactive materials and proteins \cite{10.1063/1.4996505, D2CS00006G, article_OSC, annurevETProt, article_OSC2021, KAUFMAN2024116546}.
+Tracing complex reactions induced by multiple CT via bulk ensemble measurements is often challenging, and key microscopic aspects of these processes can remain difficult to resolve.
+Access to well-defined molecular systems therefore provides an important route to uncover transient stages of CT dynamics and to elucidate the elementary quantum motion of electrons and nuclei involved in these processes \cite{doi:10.1126/science.abj3007, doi:10.1126/science.ads4369}.